777-pig-42/clicker-game-updated1/README.md

-do not steal my code without permission from me
+do not steal my code from me